 ACVMS 2011.23 (left) and ACVMS 1998.314 (right); Image of co-op workers producing prescriptions and glass slide advertising ‘prescriptions dispersed’ by Aberdare and District Co-operative Society.

 Not only did the Aberdare Co-op provide for the local economy, but it also created a great sense of community and social cohesion.

 This was inspired by the Rochdale Pioneers, who encouraged the inclusion of education throughout all co-operative societies.
-The aim was the spread the message and spirit of co-operation through an educational lens.
-The Wheatsheaf newsletter, first issued by the Aberdare Workmen’s Industrial Co-operative Society in 1898, provided a regular record of the co-operative’s principles, objectives, and merits.
+The aim was to spread the message and spirit of co-operation through an educational lens.
+The Wheatsheaf newsletter, first issued by the Aberdare Workmen’s Industrial Co-operative Society in 1898, provided a regular record of the co-operative’s principles, objectives and merits.

 By 1927, the Aberdare Co-op took over the production of The Wheatsheaf.
 This kept their members informed about products and services, educated on the history of co-operative societies and was also a good use of product advertisement.

 In an issue produced in September 1927, the newsletter outlines the aims of the co-operative.
 Some included: ideal and practical movement, raising the standard of life, practicing the art of government and individualistic and social education.

 The newsletter also encourages its members to spread the word about the impact of their work.
 The tagline of the newsletter reads in bold ‘when you have read the ‘Wheatsheaf’, don’t destroy it; pass it on to a friend or neighbour, especially a non-co-operator.
 Let them see what we are doing.’

-Furthermore, the newsletter boasts the great social impact of co-operative societies, explaining:
+Furthermore, the newsletter boasts of the great social impact of co-operative societies explaining:

 ‘Co-operation had taught the art of self-government and the acceptance of responsibilities.
 Co-operation made for good citizenship, yet it asked nothing from the state but the freedom to develop.’